Codecademy/docs/content/java/concepts/iterator/terms/next/next.md

 ---
 Title: '.next()'
-Description: 'Returns the next element from an Iterator or ListIterator object.'
+Description: 'Returns the next element from an Iterator or a ListIterator object.'
 Subjects:
   - 'Computer Science'
 Tags: